katta/toxicity/README.md

 * There are two types of categories in the above mentioned checks.
 One which has the `limit` configured for a given check and the second which checks for `existence` of the voilation.

-e.g. for `MissingSwtichDefaultCheck` any limit does not makes sense, this check just checks for the voilation of this rule.
-However for other checks there is a limit configured for the voilation.

 * If we consider a `MethodLengthCheck`, lets assume the limit configured in checkstyle as 20.
 This means that if a method length exceeds 20 lines that method is voilating this check.
 In this case the toxicity is calculated as

         toxicity = (number of actual lines in a method) / (limit configured for MethodLengthCheck)